 The palace is opened to foreign visitors on Thursday and Sunday mornings, or on national holidays.
 Visiting the palace generally takes between 2 to 3 hours and requires an early morning start.

 Initially built in 1976 as the Kumsusan Assembly Hall, the building served as the official residence and office for Kim Il Sung until his death on the 8th July 1994.
-Under the leadership of his son, Kim Jong Il, the complex underwent extensive renovations and was converted into a mausoleum.
+Under the leadership of his son, Kim Jong Il, the complex underwent extensive renovations and was converted into a mausoleum and reopened July 1995.
 It was renamed the Kumsusan Memorial Hall where Kim Il Sung’s embalmed body would be displayed for all North Koreans and foreign visitors.

 On December 17th 2011 Kim Jong Il passed away, his son and current leader of North Korea, Kim Jong Un, displayed his father’s body for 10 days at the memorial hall until a state funeral was arranged on December 28th 2011.